mkauff1/movies-api/src/main/resources/spring-i/5-rest-controllers.md

 - On the same level as the `web` package, create a new package named `data`
 - Inside `data`, create a class named `Movie`
 - Give `Movie` the below fields, along with an empty constructor, full constructor, and all getters/setters.

-!!! 🧐
-    You can use `Lombok` to create getters, setters, and constructors for you! 😮

 ```JAVA